WPezClasses/wp-ezclasses-docs-getting-started/README.md

 + You are: At least somewhat experienced building WP themes and/or WP plugins.
 + You are: Comfortable with the basics of PHP OOP.
 + You do: Mostly custom WP development and WP customization, as opposed to "general public" themes and plugins (either premium or for the WP.org repos)*.
-+ You have: Experienced time-sucks from hell trying to find meaningful answers and The Google and The Bing are of little help**.
++ You have: Experienced time-sucks from hell trying to find meaningful WP answers and The Google and The Bing have proven to be of little help**.
 + You have: Planted open palm to forehead and said, "There's got to be a better way."